Masum95/driver_quality/README.md

 Following section assumes you have docker installed on your machine.

 Running the **run.sh** script builds the docker image , does necessary django migrations, inserts dummy data and then runs the django dev server @8000 port.
+Postgres-db port is mapped to **5454** port of localhost
 To run the script, use the command from terminal:

 > ./run.sh

-To learn the distribution of dummy dataset, Please refer to **Design.pdf** Now, as the client program, a simple python program called **client.py** is used.
+To learn the distribution of dummy dataset, Please refer to **Design.pdf**

+As client program, a simple python program called **client.py** is used.
 This program continuously takes driver id as input from the user ( until ***q*** is pressed ) and gives corresponding completion rate and message on the terminal.